Oxidation, Bad Fats and Why They Matter

 When metal is left outside, it rusts.
 When a cut apple or potato turns brown on your kitchen cupboard, that’s oxidation.
 When cooking oil smells bad or tastes off, it has gone rancid.
 All of these are examples of oxidation at work.

-The same thing can happen inside your body.
+The same thing happens inside your body.

 Oxidation is not all bad.
 Your body uses oxygen to turn food into energy.
 That’s how you stay alive and active.
 Problems start when oxidation gets out of control and begins damaging healthy cells.